Fun Things to do at Easter in Sydney 2024

 • Historic St James Church, Sydney’s oldest church, will offer two Sunday services

-What’s open at Easter?
+What’s open at Easter Across Sydney?

 Friday is the only day things generally close in Sydney over the four-day Easter long weekend.
 In recent years more venues are staying opening or opening for half a day, but staffing woes and penalty rates may see more businesses decide to close on Good Friday this year.
 Some shops and restaurants may also close on Easter Sunday.